johannesjo/ng-fab-form/README.md

 * Completely **disableable forms** via a `disable-form` attribute
 * **Show field validations after submit attempt**
 * **Prevent double submissions** of forms when double clicked via a configurable delay
-* **Total conifgurability**: You not only can change or turn of any default setting you don't like, but the validation messages template gives you **complete flexibility on when and how your error messages appear**.
+* **Total configurability**: You not only can change or turn of any default setting you don't like, but the validation messages template gives you **complete flexibility on when and how your error messages appear**.
 * **Works with any custom validation directive** you have running in your project (as long as they're correctly working with the ngModel-Controller)
+* Provides you with **resettable forms** via the `$resetForm` method
 * Compatibility with most other form modules
 * Compatibility with the most popular **translation modules**
 * Provides an api to add **custom validators**